 My parents, siblings, grandparents (deceased), aunts, uncles, and cousins know what racism is since they have firsthand experience in some form or fashion.
-People like my multi-ethnic mom and uncles had an idyllic childhood in a small, Southern town in Indiana in the 1940s and 1950s despite the Jim Crow laws.
+People like my multi-ethnic mom and uncles actually mostly had an idyllic childhood in a small, Southern town in Indiana in the 1940s and 1950s despite the Jim Crow laws.
 Segregation was still in order, but my mother’s family soldiered through those years.

 It was a different story for my dad, a light-skinned African American that was born in Clarksville, Tennessee and mostly grew up in Southern, rural Kentucky.
 He dealt with it from both sides!